 - Bake for 25 minutes

-I hope you will take advantage of peaches and blueberries while they are in season and you can also use your frozen fruits and make this all year.
+I hope you will take advantage of fresh peaches and blueberries while they are in season during the summer, but you can also use frozen fruits and make this all year.